 The mushroom has a brownish pink cap with a smooth surface, the flesh is thin and brittle, and the cap tastes bitter.
 The stalk is slender and smooth.
 The spore print is pinkish gray.
 It is unknown if the species is edible, but it does have a pleasant taste.
 There has been a name change for these mushrooms, it is now called Lepesta Tarda.
 Read More….

-The Collared Earthstar Mushroom that is found in the Pacific Northwest are most often found in coniferous forests, but sometimes you will see them in maple and alder groves.
+The Collared Earthstar Mushroom that is found in the Pacific Northwest is most often found in coniferous forests, but sometimes you will see them in maple and alder groves.
 If you cut through a young fruit body, you will see that the interior is white, but it gradually turns into a dark brown powdery mass as the spores mature.
 Spores are emitted from the apical hole as the wind blows across it, much larger puffs of spores escape when raindrops hit and compress the spore sac.
 Read More….

-The Cortinarius group of mushrooms is a difficult group to Identify with a with any degree of certainty.
+The Cortinarius group of mushrooms is a difficult group to identify with any degree of certainty.
 There are several of them that have an orangy brown cap that looks very similar.
-Best to see a fruiting that has both young and old specimens.
+Best to see fruiting that has both young and old specimens.
 This is the Cortinarius Croceus mushroom, also known as the Saffron Webcap.
 Not usually a common mushroom here on Vancouver Island, although this year (2019) I have seen them in quite a few spots growing in large fruitings.
 Read More….

 Crystal Brain Fungus

 Crystal Brain Fungus, ((Exidia nucleata) is a translucent, white, jelly fungus that grows on hardwoods but can sometimes be found in large blobs on the ground that take on a brain-like appearance.
 The fruiting bodies are white and gelatinous.
 It is a common fungus, typically growing as irregular masses on decaying deciduous wood.
 It can occur in extensive patches though, like the one in the photo.
-When they get big, they take on the brain-like shape.
+When they get big, they take on a brain-like shape.
 Read More….

 Death Cap Mushroom